capacitor-community/background-geolocation/README.md

 ## Changelog

+### v1.2.3
+- Adds support for Capacitor v4.

 ### v1.2.2
-- Prevented location updates from halting on iOS due to extended inactivity.
+- Prevents location updates from halting on iOS due to extended inactivity.

 ### v1.2.1
-- Fixed background location updates for some devices running Android 12.
+- Fixes background location updates for some devices running Android 12.

 ### v1.2.0
 - On iOS, the status bar now turns blue whilst the location is being watched in the background.
 This provides the user a straightforward way to return to the app.

 ### v1.0.4
-- Added the `ACCESS_COARSE_LOCATION` permission.
+- Adds the `ACCESS_COARSE_LOCATION` permission.
 This is required for apps which target Android 12 (API level 31).
 A preceeding example shows how to add this permission to your app's manifest.

 ### v1.0.0
 - BREAKING: `addWatcher` now returns a Promise which resolves to the callback ID, rather than the callback ID itself.